 The Standing Committee on Access to Information, Privacy and Ethics studies and reports on matters referred to it by the House of Commons, or on topics the Committee itself chooses to examine under its mandate.
 It is a permanent committee established by the Standing Orders of the House of Commons.
 Bills, departmental activities and spending, and other matters related to the general subject matter of the Committee may be referred to it.

-Detailed information on the role and powers of committees may be found in the Compendium of House of Commons Procedure and in Chapter XIII of the Standing Orders of the House of Commons.
+Detailed information on the role and powers of committees may be found in Our Procedure and in Chapter XIII of the Standing Orders of the House of Commons.

 The Standing Committee on Access to Information, Privacy and Ethics was established by an agreement of all parties represented in the House of Commons at the beginning of the 1st Session of the 38th Parliament.
 It held its first meeting in October 2004.
 On December 14, 2004, the House of Commons concurred in the 20th report of the House of Commons Standing Committee on Procedure and House Affairs, which established the Committee’s mandate.